 DAY FIVE – RONDA & JEREZ DE LA FRONTERA

-In the wee small hours of the morning, the train makes the 6-hour journey from Ronda to Jerez de la Frontera.
-I wake up to the gentle rocking of the train and glance out my window to find the world rushing by.
-Nestling in a little deeper into the comforting embrace of my warm bed, listening to the clickety-clack of the train I soon succumb to sleep once more.
-When I wake up we are in Jerez de la Frontera!
+In the small hours of the morning, the train jolts to a start embarking on a 6-hour journey from Ronda to Jerez de la Frontera.
+I wake up to the gentle swaying of the train and glance out my window to find the dusty planes of Andalucia flitting by.
+Nestling in a little deeper into the comforting embrace of my plush bed, listening to the clickety-clack of the train I soon succumb to sleep once more.
+When I wake up we are in Jerez de la Frontera.

-After the sherry tasting my fellow train mates head off to the Royal Andalusian School of Equestrian Art for a show while I politely decline and choose to head into Jerez de la Frontera to explore the town.
-The Alcazar de Jerez offers spectacular views over the city and was most definitly worth visiting!
+After the sherry tasting my fellow train mates head off to the Royal Andalusian School of Equestrian Art for a show.
+Entertainment including animals is not entirely my cup of tea, even when performed under the banner of cultural heritage.
+I opt instead to head into Jerez de la Frontera to explore!
+The Alcazar de Jerez offers spectacular views over the city and a slightly odd pharmacy museum, perfect to pass the time.

 Lunch is held in a restaurant with a magnificent view over the sea.
 This is quite possibly the prettiest setting we have for lunch, although not the tastiest, that is reserved for our very last day!
-We hop back on the bus and spend a relaxing afternoon on the train.
+We head back to the train for, you got it, siesta!
+This time I don’t fight it and instead opt to enjoy luxurious offerings inside the train.
+Nestling inside my personal oasis that is my cabin, atop the velvet couch, footed in Al Andlus slippers, with a cup of hot tea resting on the wooden table, delving into my Kindle, utterly lost to the world, that is until the announcement of dinner rings across the speakers.

 MUST SEE IN JEREZ DE LA FRONTERA: Alcazar de Jerez, Cathedral of Jerez, Iglesia de San Miguel